Design the GUI¶

 label with the health count on the left, and the gauge on the right.

-is the perfect tool for the job.
+Once again, the HBoxContainer is the perfect tool for the job.

-node and add a new HBoxContainer
+Select the Bars node and add a new HBoxContainer inside of it.

-Name it Bar
+Name it Bar.

 The label itself requires at least three nodes: a NinePatchRect